Cyb3rMatt/GetoraDev/README.md

 ------------------------

 ## 🚀 About Me
-• I'm a Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.
+• Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.

 ### Skills